Skip to main content

 Use cases

-Our MCP server is designed for practical tasks such as:
+Our MCP server handles practical tasks such as:

 • Resolving product search queries using AI, including: